ordina-jworks/ordina-jworks.github.io/_posts/2020-09-11-RestTemplate-vs-WebClient.md

 ```

 We have a `RestController` that consumes both our services, Recipe and Ingredient.
-Even though it calls **all** Recipes, it is **not** going to retrieve and load all recipes in memories, as would be the case in a non-reactive environment.
+Even though it calls **all** Recipes, it is **not** going to retrieve and load all recipes in memory, as would be the case in a non-reactive environment.
 However, it limits the number of objects it receives, before completing the stream.
 The ´zipWith()` method creates a new stream containing Menu objects.